raspberrychris/cryptotravellers/content/blog/crypto.md

 If your bank is crypto friendly it should allow you to:

-Credit and debit cards issued by the bank can be used to buy and sell crypto.
+* Credit and debit cards issued by the bank can be used to buy and sell crypto.

-Wire transfers to cryptocurrency exchanges and similar entities.
+* Wire transfers to cryptocurrency exchanges and similar entities.

-Investing in cryptocurrency is gaining more and more popularity, but the market is volatile.
+* Investing in cryptocurrency is gaining more and more popularity, but the market is volatile.
 If you want to get cash back from some of your investment, it's important that you work with a crypto-friendly bank.

-## Crypto Friendly Bank list
+## Crypto Friendly UK Bank List

 1. Barclays Bank
 2. Monzo